 We recognize and understand that emergencies do occur and can result in late pickups.
-For the first two late pickup offenses a late fee of one dollar per minute, with a minimum of \$5.00 will be charged when a child is picked up after 5:45 p.m.
+For the first two late pickup offenses a late fee of \$5 per minute will be charged when a child is picked up after 4:45 p.m.
 The time will be based on the daycare's official clock located next to the sign in book.
-After the second offense a minimum fee of \$25 plus \$1 per minute will be collected.
+After the second offense, a fee of \$25 plus \$5 per minute will be collected.
 Should a third offense occur, the Director will schedule a conference to discuss these offenses.
 Continuous late pickup offenses could result in termination of enrollment.
 Late fees will be assessed as part of your next regular EFT payment.